-The District has attempted to enhance the security of its facilities through a number of initiatives, including the following:
+The District has attempted to enhance the security of its facilities through a number of security procedures, including the following:

-- Visitor sign-in and badge procedures. - Employee badges. - The New York State Police, Washington County Sheriff's Department or other law enforcement agencies may also conduct random locker searches If a crime occurs in or on school property, the district has procedures and will follow the NY State Police 'Crime Scene Management' brochure which is in the confidential Building Level Emergency Response Plan. - To further enhance school security and student, faculty and staff safety, the district has the following policies in place; Child Safety and Conditional or Emergency Appointments (Policy 9128 and 9128-R), Suspected Child Abuse by District Personnel (Policy 9130) and the Drug-Free Workplace Act (Policy 9125).
-The District Code of Conduct also supports school safety and security.
+- Visitor sign-in and badge procedures. - Employee badges. - The New York State Police, Washington County Sheriff's Department or other law enforcement agencies may also conduct random locker searches.
+If a crime occurs in or on school property, the district has procedures and will follow the NY State Police 'Crime Scene Management' brochure which is in the confidential Building Level Emergency Response Plan. - To further enhance school security and student, faculty and staff safety, the district has the following policies in place: Child Safety and Conditional or Emergency Appointments (Policy 9128 and 9128-R), Suspected Child Abuse by District Personnel (Policy 9130) and the Drug-Free Workplace Act (Policy 9125).
+The District Code of Conduct also supports school safety and security. - Digital video surveillance systems are installed in district facilities.
+Video surveillance capabilities will be reviewed and expanded as needed.